MediSeeUU/MediSeeUU/medctrl-frontend/code_expansion_guide.md

 ## General
 We have tried to make the dashboard as dynamic as possible by making it depend on the backend, meaning we do not have many hardcoded components.
 Therefore, for tasks like adding a new variable, we refer to the backend guide.
 If a new variable is added on the backend, then the frontend instantly supports this new variable.

-If you want to write unit tests that use new variables, the only things you need to do is replace the `structServer` json file, which is located in the `src\json`, with the new structure data retrieved from the respective endpoint of the backend.
+If you want to write unit tests that use new variables, the only things you need to do is replace the `structServer` json file, which is located in the `src\json` folder, with the new structure data retrieved from the respective endpoint of the backend.
 This file essentially translates the backend key to a frontend version and includes some information like the data type.
 The same must be done for the `allServerData` json file, which is located in the same directory, but then should be replaced with the updated medicines data retrieved from the respective endpoint again of the backend.
 All files in this directory are used to mock the backend server which allows to unit test certain components that normally need these data from the server.

 ## Text
 Text on e.g. the information and home page can easily be changed as well.
 They are all located in their respective page files, e.g. `HomePage` in `src\pages\home`.
 The text in the header is located in the `src\core\header` directory in the `Header` file.
 Analogously, the text in the footer is located in the `src\core\footer` directory in the `Footer` file.